Resources

 Carbohydrates, or carbs, are macronutrients that supply energy to your body.
 The quantity of carbs you require each day is determined by your age, gender, daily exercises, and general health targets.
 As a rule of thumb, adults should try to take 45-65% of their total calories from carbs.

 There are several methods for calculating how much carbs you require each day.
 A Carbohydrate Calculator (CC) is one such method.
-This article brings to you all that you need to know about why your body needs carbohydrates and how a Carbohydrate Calculator can help you keep track of your carb consumption.
+This article tells you everything you need about why your body needs carbohydrates and how a Carb Calculator can help you keep track of your carb consumption.

 What is a Carbohydrate Calculator?